czgaotian/learning-languages/interview/behaviorQuestion/behaviorQuestion.md

 ## why do you want to move to (xx country)?

+> Share your reason for job change, Relate to your career goals

 - The reason that I'm looking for change is that I feel like now is the time to expand my horizons.
 - I have worked in my current country for quite a long time.
 - I want to go beyond my current role here, explore different avenues, and take up challenging roles.